-For the IRS mailing address to use if you're using a PDS, go to IRS.gov/PDSstreetAddresses and select the address that corresponds with the city of the address where you would otherwise mail your information returns according to the D. Where To File section.
+For the IRS mailing address to use if you're using a PDS, go to IRS.gov/PDSstreetAddresses and select the address that corresponds with the city of the address where you would otherwise mail your information returns under D. Where To File, later.

 PDSs can't deliver items to P.O. boxes.
 You must use the U.S. Postal Service to mail any item to an CAUTION IRS P.O. box address.
+Go to IRS.gov/